polmoreno/DEVELOPMENT-AND-OPERATIONS/README.md

 internet-accessible redirectors.
 Redirector servers can be easily deployed or torn down.
 Most service providers offer an API that allows the deployment and destruction of redirectors to be scripted and automated.
-Redirectors can be made to be highly resistant to removal or to be even more
+Redirectors can be made to be highly resistant to removal or to be even more obfuscated.

-obfuscated.
 Techniques such as Domain Fronting[20] take advantage of the trust in highly trusted CDNs.
 A reverse HTTP proxy, such as Apache mod_rewrite, can be used to tune HTTP traffic to obfuscate better or hide malicious traffic.

 Deploying Redirectors
 There are several ways to redirect traffic.
 Here are a couple of quick examples for Linux and Windows ‘dumb pipe’ redirectors.
 A dumb pipe redirctors is the process of redircting traffic from on TCP port to another.

 Linux:
 Create a cron job to start a socat script that redirects TCP 443 from the redirector to 10.10.10.10:
 ```
 crontab -e
 @reboot /usr/bin/socat TCP-LISTEN:443,fork / TCP:10.10.10.10:443 &
 ```

 Windows:
-Use the netsh command to create a persistent port redirection rule that redirects TCP 443 from the redirector to 10.10.10.10:
+Use the netsh command to create a persistent port redirection rule that redirects TCP 443 from the edirector to 10.10.10.10:
 ```
 netsh interface portproxy add v4tov4 listenport=443 listenaddress=10.20.20.20
 connectport=443 connectaddress=10.10.10.10
 ```

 There are several methods and techniques for redirection.
 The examples in this book focus on exposing the need that redirectors are critical to an engagement.
 Red Team operators must include a set of processes and technical approaches in the Red Team toolbox.